Dawson-Field/4th-down-decision-model/README.md

 # 4th Down Decision Assistant

-This project uses a machine learning model trained on historical NFL play-by-play data to help offensive teams decide whether to go for it, punt, or kick a field goal on 4th down.
+This project uses a machine learning model trained on historical NFL play-by-play data to help NFL teams decide whether to go for it, punt, or kick a field goal on 4th down.

-## 🧠 How It Works
+## How It Works

 - Built using `nfl_data_py`, `pandas`, and `PyCaret`
 - Trained on past seasons and tested on 2024 data